Anxiety, anticipation as World Cup one-month countdown begins

 Fan organisation Football Supporters Europe has branded the World Cup pricing structure as “extortionate” and a “monumental betrayal”, citing ticket prices that have put the tournament – expected to help generate US$13 billion (S$16.5 billion) for FIFA – out of reach for many.

-The most expensive ticket for the final in 2022 cost around US$1,600 at face value; in 2026 the most expensive face value ticket being sold by FIFA now weighs in at an eye-watering US$32,970.
+The most expensive ticket for the final in 2022 cost around US$1,600 at face value.
+In 2026, the most expensive face value ticket being sold by FIFA weighs in at an eye-watering US$32,970.

 Mr Infantino says the prices are appropriate for the US, which will host the bulk of the tournament’s fixtures.